March-mitsuki/selien/readme.md

 selien gen
 ```

-Selien will generate the code for the language(s) you defined in `selien.config.yaml` into the specified folder.
+Selien will generate the code for the language(s) you defined in `selien.config.yaml` into the specified directory.
 For example, based on the settings we defined above, we will get:
 ```ts
 // <working-directory>/packages/ts/selien_spec/shared.ts